-Our critical accounting estimates are described under the heading "Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Estimates" in our 2021 Annual Report on Form 10-K. For the significant or material changes in our critical accounting policies during the three months ended June 30, 2022, see Note 2, Summary of Significant Accounting Policies, to the notes of our condensed consolidated financial statements included in this Quarterly Report on Form 10-Q.
+Our critical accounting estimates are described under the heading "Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Estimates" in our 2021 Annual Report on Form 10-K and the notes to the audited consolidated financial statements appearing in our 2021 Annual Report on Form 10-K. For the significant or material changes in our critical accounting policies during the three months ended September 30, 2022, see Note 2, Summary of Significant Accounting Policies, to the notes of our condensed consolidated financial statements included in this Quarterly Report on Form 10-Q.